May 2010 - Page 2 of 3 - Bruce Clay, Inc. BlogMay 19, 2010

 Once again our team of analysts have combed the various SEO, online marketing, SEM and other geeky resources on the web and have come up with a few highlights for the past month.
 Photo by Ed Yourdon via Creative Commons SEOMOZ-“The Definitive How-To Guide For Conversion Rate Optimization” Conversion rate optimization is… Finding out why […]

-On today’s SEM Synergy, our weekly Web show dedicated to all things Internet marketing, I had a discussion with David Turner, the chief technology officer of Brand Glue, about Facebook fan page marketing strategies.
+On today’s SEM Synergy, our weekly Web show dedicated to all things Digital marketing, I had a discussion with David Turner, the chief technology officer of Brand Glue, about Facebook fan page marketing strategies.

 The highlights of the interview, for me, were David’s ideas about news feed optimization and custom landing tabs for fan pages.
 It was the first I’d really heard about either of these topics, so I thought they deserved a little extra face time here on the blog.